Summary

 }

-The input datatype, ConnectRemoteTableConfigInput is for giving the name of the view and the connection for a remote table configuration of a view.
-Its parameters are listed and described below:
+With this input datatype, you would provide the name of the view and the name of the remote table configuration you want to disconnect.
+These parameters are listed and described below:

 ParameterTypeRequiredDefaultStabilityDescription